protomagicalgirl/protomagicalgirl.github.io/vgaudio/nintendium/index.md

 Nintendo’s next console was truly a child of the spirit of ‘90s innovation.
 The Nintendo Virtual Boy, released in 1995, is a 32-bit home console designed to play 3D VR games with seperate screens built into the console for each eye instead of a TV output.
 For audio, it was equipped with stereo speakers and a stereo headphone jack.
 While this console was absolutely revolutionary, it completely failed due to continuously lowered project budget, repeated cuts of promised features, an extremely small library of games (22 to be exact, with even less released in the US), and 3D technology that wasn’t quite advanced enough to impress consumers.
 Thanks to the Virtual Boy’s status as a sort of cult favorite, it was by far the most well-documented console within the scope of my research, with sites like Planet Virtual Boy having thorough memory maps and archives of official Nintendo documents in fair supply.

 The Virtual Boy’s audio system is loosely similar to the S-SMP.
-It is capable of playing 10-bit, 41.7kHz audio from five wavetable synthesis channels and one noise generator channel (Guy Perfect).
-However, the Virtual Boy’s maximum cart size of 2MB meant that VB games could not use as many different samples as SNES games often did (Planet Virtual Boy “Hardware”).
-The VB’s wave tables, one for each of the five wave channels, stored 32-sample, 6-bit PCM waves (“Virtual Boy Development Manual” 133).
+It is capable of playing 10-bit, 41.7kHz audio from five wavetable synthesis channels and one noise generator channel[^guyperfect].
+However, the Virtual Boy’s maximum cart size of 2MB meant that VB games could not use as many different samples as SNES games often did [^planetvb].
+The VB’s wave tables, one for each of the five wave channels, stored 32-sample, 6-bit PCM waves[^vbdevmanual].
 A notable drawback of the VB APU is that the wave tables cannot be written to unless every sound channel is disabled.
 Each channel is equipped with a linear increase or decrease volume envelope and 4-bit stereo spread.
-The last wave channel has a unit that can perform linear frequency sweep or frequency modulation based on a wave stored in a separate modulation RAM bank (147).
+The last wave channel has a unit that can perform linear frequency sweep or frequency modulation based on a wave stored in a separate modulation RAM bank[^vbdevmanual].
 The sixth audio channel on the VB is a noise generator.
 While the generator uses the same LFSR as other consoles, the Virtual Boy had eight distinct noise modes, different based on what bits were exclusive-or’d, allowing a wide spectrum of noise tones.

-The Virtual Boy had pins for stereo audio input and output from the cartridge (Project: Virtual Boy).
+The Virtual Boy had pins for stereo audio input and output from the cartridge[^projectvb].
 It is unknown if these were ever used, but given the extremely small library of games, lack of extension peripherals, and the number of promised features that the Virtual Boy failed to deliver on, the odds of their use are extremely low.

-The only Mario games released on the Virtual Boy were spinoffs including Mario’s Tennis (not to be confused with Mario Tennis for the Game Boy Color) and Mario Clash (a unique, 3D take on classic Mario Bros. gameplay), so I’ve chosen a sample from Virtual Boy Wario Land, composed by Kazumi Totaka, to represent this console.
+The only *Mario* games released on the Virtual Boy were spinoffs including *Mario’s Tennis* (not to be confused with *Mario Tennis* for the Game Boy Color) and *Mario Clash* (a unique, 3D take on classic *Mario Bros.* gameplay), so I’ve chosen a sample from *Virtual Boy Wario Land*, composed by Kazumi Totaka, to represent this console.
 Stage 2’s theme makes ample use of the envelopes and pitch modulation features of the Virtual Boy.

+> *Inline recording coming soon.
+[Listen on YouTube](https://youtu.be/TZ227-W0kto)*

 ### The Nintendo 64